 Zero-Knowledge proof System

-PLONK is the zero-knowledge proof system used by Dusk Network.
-PLONK features an updatable reference string, constant verification times and concise (proofs are ~1kb).
+PLONK is the zero-knowledge proof system used by Dusk Network, and features an updatable reference string, constant verification times and is concise (proofs are ~1kb).
+The upcoming update adds PLOOKup to the library: PLONKup will be the world’s first zero-knowledge proof system that not only enables flexible zero-knowledge proofs for smart contracts, but also enables lookup based functions.

 The Rusk VM is the first Virtual Machine optimized for zero-knowledge cryptography.
-The Dusk-ABI plays an important role in connecting the Rusk Virtual Machine with the smart contract platform.
 Thanks to the implementation of Dusk-ABI, we make it a possibility for smart contracts to natively access host functionalities.
+The upcoming update will see strong VM performance improvements, as we adapt for Zelbet trees (come with the introduction of our new hashing algorithm Reinforced Concrete) and RKYV (new serialization library), and swap WASMi for WASMer.

 Rusk Smart Contract Platform